wingify/readme-central/docs/SDK Reference/server-side-sdks/fme-go/fme-go-metrics.md

       </td>

       <td>
-        any properties of this event that you wish to pass to VWO.
+        Any properties of this event that you wish to pass to VWO.
 E.g: for a "purchase" event, some properties could be "cartValue", "currency", "shippingMethod" etc. These must be passed as key-value pairs, and the property name should exactly match what you set while creating the event in VWO > Data360>Events.
       </td>
     </tr>
   </tbody>
 </Table>

+> 🚧 Note
+>
+> The *Event* must already be defined in the VWO Application for this otherwise an unregistered won't get tracked in VWO application.
+Please refer [this](https://help.vwo.com/hc/en-us/articles/8676443712537-Working-With-Events-in-VWO) KB article to know more on how to create and manage events in VWO application.